1 Corinthians 11

 Corporate worship should reflect reverence and propriety recognized across the churches.

-14 Doesn’t even nature itself teach you that if a man has long hair, it is a dishonor to him?
+14 Doesn’t nature itself teach you that if a man has long hair, it is a disgrace to him,

-15 But if a woman has long hair, it is a glory to her, for her hair is given to her for a covering.
+15 but that if a woman has long hair, it is her glory?
+For long hair is given to her as a covering.

 Paul sharply rebukes the Corinthians for their conduct when they come together.
 Their gatherings do more harm than good because divisions and humiliating class distinctions corrupt what should be the Lord’s Supper.